Brand awareness metrics you should track

 The numbers you’ve gathered won’t tell you much on their own.

-You have to compare the numbers with other benchmarks.
+You have to compare the results of a brand awareness campaign with other benchmarks.

 The second way to establish a baseline is to take a look at your competitors.

-Set up a project and follow the same steps as in the beginning.
+Set up a media monitoring project and follow the same steps as in the beginning.
 Instead of typing in the keywords related to your business, think about your main competitor.

-Analyse their brand awareness to know how you position against other companies.
+Analyse their brand awareness to know how you position against your main competitors.

 Hopefully, you see not only the importance of measuring the results of a brand awareness campaign but also how easy the whole process is.